MihirMongia/MihirMongia.github.io/_pages/about.md

 My most important research contributions
 ======
-I have developed algorithms two to three orders of magnitude faster for clustering and searching gargantuan databases of mass spectrometry.
+There are 3 main computational routines used in the field of metabolomics.
+For each of these tools, I have developed a new version that is 2-3 orders of magnitude faster.
+These results will be released in Nature Biotechnology.
 I expect at minimum the ideas from this algorithm to permeate industry.

 Past work experience